 - Allergies to pollen, dust mites or animal fur

 Sensitivities to harsh soaps, chemicals and detergents – it’s crucial to use a sensitive body wash for babies, especially those who have eczema.
 We love the Dermexa baby range by AVEENO® which helps to protect, nourish and give lasting comfort to baby’s sensitive skin, so they can happily experience the world around them.
 They are also suitable for eczema-prone skin.
+A baby laundry detergent with a mild formula is also a good idea.

 3) What are the best ways to ‘manage’ eczema?